-Hospitality & Tourism Career Cluster Course Course Number Prerequisite Course Description Introduction to Culinary Arts 7715 None Recommended Grade Level: 8 Credit: 1 Introduction to Culinary Arts will emphasize the principles of planning, organizing, staffing, directing, and controlling the management of a variety of food service operations.
+Hospitality & Tourism Career Cluster

+Course Course Number Prerequisite Course Description Introduction to Culinary Arts 7715 None Recommended Grade Level: 8 Credit: 1 Introduction to Culinary Arts will emphasize the principles of planning, organizing, staffing, directing, and controlling the management of a variety of food service operations.
 The course will provide insight into the operation of a well-run restaurant.
 Introduction to Culinary Arts will provide safety and sanitation, insight to food production skills, various levels of industry management, and hospitality skills.
 This is an entry-level course for students interested in pursuing a career in the food service industry.
 This course is offered as a classroom and laboratory-based course.

-Science, Technology, Engineering, and Math (STEM) Course Course Number Prerequisite Course Description Principles of Applied Engineering 8380 8 th grade Recommended Grade Level: 8 Credit: 1; Applies towards high school credit Are you the kind of person that likes to build things?
+Science, Technology, Engineering, and Math (STEM)

+Course Course Number Prerequisite Course Description Principles of Applied Engineering 8380 8 th grade Recommended Grade Level: 8 Credit: 1; Applies towards high school credit Are you the kind of person that likes to build things?
 If you answered yes, this is the course for you.
 Learn how to program a robot, design your own home, or create special effects for a movie.
-Learn by using cutting-edge equipment/technology, cooperative hands-on activities and gain the skills necessary to be successful in the Engineering/Technology career path.
+Learn by using cutting-edge equipment/technology, cooperative hands-on activities and gain the skills necessary to be successful in the Engineering/Technology caree path.
 Grade points are earned toward high school GPA (Grade Point Average).
 Fundamental of Computer Science 2532 8 th grade Grade Level: 8 Credit: 1; Applies towards high school credit In this first course for students beginning computers, they will learn about the computing tools that are used every day, while gaining an understanding of the principles of computer science.
-Students will foster their creativity and innovation through opportunities to design, implement, and present solutions to real-world problems.
-Students will learn the problem-solving and reasoning skills that are the foundation of computer science.
-Health Science Cluster Course Course Number Prerequisite Course Description Principles of Health Science Principles of Health Science Total State Total Sta Credit: 1; Applies towards high school credit Is your future in the health care field?
+Students will foster their creativity and innovation through opportunities to design implement, and present solutions to real-world problems.
+Students will learn the problem- solving and reasoning skills that are the foundation of computer science.
+Health Science Cluster Course Course Number Prerequisite Course Description Principles of Health Science 7619 8 th grade Grade Level: 8 Credit: 1; Applies towards high school credit Is your future in the health care field?
 Learn the essential elements related to the health care field: medical terminology, anatomy and physiology, human growth and development, CPR, first aid, the basic concepts of illness and wellness, medical communications skills for both patients and medical staff.
-Learn how to create a dental mold, insert an IV, or create a compound are just
+Learn how to create a dental mold, insert an IV, or create a compound are just a few of the hands-on activities you will explore in this course.